AthenaEPI/dmipy/README.md

 - python setup.py install

 ## Getting Started
+To understand the basic usage of the toolbox check this [tutorial](https://github.com/AthenaEPI/microstruktur/blob/master/examples/example_basic_usage.ipynb).
 ## Explanations and Illustrations of Biophysical Models in the Toolbox
 - Intra-axonal Cylinder models
 - Extra-axonal Gaussian models